teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         prefix : bstr,
         ; What bytes do we give to the hash after the ed25519? suffix : bstr,
+        ; Bitmap of which routers should be included. members : bstr,
     }

     ; Information about a single router in an ENDIVE.